-Australia’s New South Wales state to prohibit new coal mines
+Australia’s New South Wales state bans future coal mines

-New South Wales, Australia’s second-biggest coal-producing state, will ban new mine applications for the fossil fuel.
+New South Wales, Australia’s second-biggest coal-producing state, will ban new mine applications for the fossil fuel and impose rules to reduce methane emissions from existing projects.

-The state government would not approve so-called ‘greenfield’ coal mines, which are developed from scratch, in a move designed to cut emissions and meet its net zero target, it said in a statement on Thursday.
+The state government will not approve so-called ‘greenfield’ coal mines, which are developed from scratch, in a move designed to meet its net zero target, it said in a statement on Thursday.
 The ban will not affect existing coal mines or expansions of those projects.

 The government will continue to “support coal production where it is already occurring,” and ensure NSW “can meet its commitments to key trading partners,” it said in the statement.